 Our main concern in here is on displays and we will focus on their size, panel type, resolution and calibration.
 We will also discuss about the performance perspective and we’ll evaluate your need for processing power, storage and memory.

 Resolution A higher resolution offers a better looking picture and it provides you with more features.
-When choosing a notebook or laptop for photo editing, the minimum recommendation is a full HD or 1,920×1,080 pixels, otherwise known as 1080p.
+When choosing a laptop for photo editing, the minimum recommendation is a full HD or 1,920×1,080 pixels, otherwise known as 1080p.
 However, you would most likely prefer investing in a system with even higher resolution, as it will give you the opportunity to see as much detail as possible.
 It is preferable that you choose a minimum of full HD resolution of 1920x1080p, as this provides you with more than two million pixels to use.
 If you are able to get a more expensive laptop, then you would get even more pixels.
 For example, a MacBook Pro offers more than double the amount of pixels than a standard 1080P laptop does.

 One of the ultra-high resolution laptop available on the market is Apple’s MacBook Pro, which features a resolution of 2,880×1,800.
 This is followed by the 13-inch MacBook Pro, with a resolution of 2,560×1,600.
 Windows offers devices with even higher resolutions, such as the 14-inch Razer Blade and Aorus A3 Plus v3, with 3,200×1,800 pixels, and the Dell XPS 15, with a resolution of 3,840×2,160, which is also known as 4K or quadruple 1080p.
 Since this assembly was announced in the press in June 2015, Toshiba has announced its first 4K convertible, which is the Satellite Radius 15 Ultra HD Edition.